 There are dozens of sports supplements that claim to increase strength/power and to help build muscle.
 While most are, in fact, worthless, creatine has been shown to produce increases in muscular strength in dozens of well-executed studies.
 Based on this, creatine must be a good supplement for climbers.
 Right?
 Not so fast my high-ball sending, redpoint-crushing friend!

-All this said, I do believe that well-timed, small-doses of creatine can help climbers recover more quickly and without the undesirable side effects of “loading.”
-The protocol I’ve developed and used for several years now is to add just 2 to 5 grams of creatine to a quart of sports drink that I sip throughout my workout (or climbing day).
-This provides just a little more than a normal “dietary dose” of creatine to hasten recovery of maximal power between exercises and routes.
+All this said, I do believe that well-timed, micro-doses of creatine can help climbers recover more quickly and without the undesirable side effects of creatine “loading”.
+The protocol I’ve developed and used for several years now is to add 1 to 2 grams of creatine to my pre-workout drink and another micro-dose (1 to 2 grams) to my post-workout or bedtime protein shake.
+This provides just a little more than a normal “dietary dose” of creatine to hasten recovery of maximal power between exercises, climbs, workouts, and days of climbing.

-- Small-dose creatine usage (2 – 5 grams per day) may yield a slight increase in power and a small edge in recovery between strenuous exercises, boulder problems, and routes, without any significant undesirable side effects.
+- Micro-dosing creatine (1 – 4 grams per day) may yield a slight increase in power and a small edge in recovery between strenuous exercises, boulder problems, and routes, without any significant undesirable side effects.

-- The high-dose “creatine loading” protocol (20+ grams consumed daily) is likely counterproductive for climbers, due to weight gain (commonly 1 – 3 pounds) and increased muscle “pump” during long, sustained boulder problems or routes.
+- The high-dose “creatine loading” protocol (10 to 20+ grams consumed daily) is likely counterproductive for climbers, due to weight gain (commonly 1 – 3 pounds) and increased muscle pump during long, sustained boulder problems or routes.

-- A small percentage of individuals are creatine “non-responders”, meaning that creatine consumption results in no observable positive or negative effects.
+- A small percentage of individuals are creatine “non-responders”, meaning that creatine consumption results in no observable effects.

 - Creatine usage is reported to cause cramping, particularly in the foot and leg muscles, in some individuals.
-Long-term creatine use may be harmful to the kidneys.
+Long-term, high-dose creatine usage may be harmful to the kidneys.